 But she doesn't say anything.
 She sighs and puts her arm around me.
-I rest my head on her shoulder, feeling guilty and miserable and confused.
+I rest my head on her shoulder, feeling guilty, miserable and confused.

-Mary Anne has always been constant and consistent – the person to turn to when you feel lost and need to find your way back to whatever is normal and whatever is right.
+Mary Anne has always been constant and consistent - the person to turn to when you feel lost and need to find your way back to whatever's normal and whatever's right.
 Now it's like she's shifted and I've turned around to find her not there at all.
 It's disconcerting to realise I have always needed her more than she's ever needed me.

 Mary Anne rubs her face tiredly.
 "Hey, Kristy, can I use your shower?"